How to Clean Sippy Cups

 Words Kasey Hickey

-Finally, there’s the Open Cup Trainer which has two flow settings for children who are ready to learn to drink like big people.
+Finally, there’s the Open Cup Trainer, which has two flow settings for children who are ready to learn to drink like big people.
 The Open Cup Trainer has an easy-to-remove lid so when your kid is ready, he or she can drink like a grown-up without a lid (kind of a big deal!).
 For deep cleaning, simply remove the lid from the cup and separate the disk.
 Pay special attention to the cup’s lid threads when cleaning, as those are the only crevices on this particular cup.

 Now that you’re a pro at cleaning sippy cups, you’re ready for your next big adventure: eating out with the kids!